martbetz/martbetz.github.io/_posts/2022-10-02-03-08-exploring-apng.md

 ### Why not use GIFs?

 The **G**raphics **I**nterchange **F**ormat has been around forever; it was origionally realeased in 1987&nbsp;— _that's 35 years ago, at the time of writing!_&nbsp;— and has remained a de facto standard ever since.
-The flexibility of GIFs are significantly limited, though; they can only reference a maximum of 256 colours.
+GIFs, however, are significantly limited in flexibility; they can only reference a maximum of 256 colours.

 ### Why use APNGs?¹